 Can There Be Any Doubt?

-Russia is losing the war in Ukraine and the troll farms and denial machine continue to tell the same lies.
+Russia is losing the war in Ukraine and the troll farms and the denial machine continue to tell the same lies.
 Why is anyone listening to them?

 For anyone who has been following events in Ukraine since Russia’s invasion began back in February, a certain pattern has been obvious.
 Russia’s “special operation” to invade Ukraine, “de-Nazify” it’s politics, and seize all regions identified as part of “Novorossiya” haven’t exactly been going to plan.
 The Ukrainian people have put up an unrelenting resistance, President Zelensky has rallied the nation, and Russian forces have suffered a string of humiliating defeats.